Volunteer at a community store run by Evelyn Community Store and Action Against Hunger partner Lewisham Homes

 Action Against Hunger is supporting community based stores around the UK to improve access to healthy foods by distributing surplus food stock, and in turn reducing waste.

 We’ve partnered with groups in areas of high deprivation and where hunger levels are rising.
-In Manchester, southeast London, the West Midlands and the South West, we’ve set up community kitchens, food pantries and social supermarkets for the most vulnerable families.
+In Manchester, Downham in south east London, the West Midlands and the South West, we’ve set up community kitchens, food pantries and social supermarkets for families experiencing food insecurity and food poverty.

 Play video